esling/esling.github.io/_pages/atiam-ml-project.md

 <div markdown = "1">

 All projects will be evaluated by the referent PhD, myself and another randomly picked PhD to ensure equity across different projects.
-The project should
+The project should be delivered with an archive containing 3 folders

- - Use the given file `atiam-fpa.py` as a baseline script
- - You are authorized to define other files if you prefer
- - If stuck with code, you can still write your overall approach as a set of comments to earn some point
+`code/` : Should contain your well-documented code (cf. Coding style section) along with simple scripts that demonstrate the use of the developped methodologies.
+We recommend that you organize your code following modules.

+`report/` : Should contain your report in PDF format along with the LaTeX source and eventual figures.

+`toy/` : Should contain a well-documented toy dataset, along with the procedural scripts to generate it.
+You can create another PDF document describing the set if you fill the need, otherwise detail it in your report

- - All your files should be packed in a zip file named
+All your files should be packed in a zip file unfolding to a folder named
-     \[ATIAM\]\[FpA2017\]FirstName_LastName.zip
+     \[ATIAM\]\[ML2017\] (LastName of all students).zip

 **Deadline**   : 23/10/2017 - 23h59
 **Submission** : esling [at] ircam (dot) fr
-**Formatting** : mail with subject : \[ATIAM\]\[FpA2017\] Name
+**Formatting** : mail with subject : \[ATIAM\]\[ML2017\] (Last names of all students involved)

-`Evaluation grid`:
+`Evaluation grid`: This generic grid will be applied and sub-grids will be modulated for each subject.

 **(6 pts) - Report** Including content and style

-**(6 pts) - Toy dataset** Quality and completeness of the dataset **(8 pts) - Code** Accuracy, evaluation and coding style
+**(6 pts) - Toy dataset** Quality and completeness of the dataset

+**(8 pts) - Code** Accuracy, evaluation and coding style

 </div>{: .notice--blank}